 Alternatively, if the magnitude of the confounder-exposure relative risk (RR{U-E}) is less than RR{obs} , then confounding by U cannot entirely explain an observed association.
-In other words, for confounding to entirely explain the observed association, both of the underlying association, both of the underlying associations (RR ${U-E}$ and RR ${U-D}$), not just one of them, must be larger than the published relative risk estimate, RR ${obs}$ (Cornfield et al., 1959).
-More informative bounds can be obtained using these two pieces of information (RR ${U-E}$ and RR ${U-D}$) (Flanders and Khoury, 1990; VanderWeele and Ding, 2017).
+In other words, for confounding to entirely explain the observed association, both of the underlying associations (RR{U-E} and RR{U-D}), not just one of them, must be larger than the published relative risk estimate, RR{obs} (Cornfield et al., 1959).
+More informative bounds can be obtained using these two pieces of information (RR{U-E} and RR{U-D}) (Flanders and Khoury, 1990; VanderWeele and Ding, 2017).